Yanggang-Wang-Group/BHK_2026_MOR_Pt/README.md

 - Trajectories and representative structural snapshots of aimd simulations at each OH* coverage.

-- Final-state structures from all thermodynamic integration (TI) sampling points.
+- Final frames of structures from all thermodynamic integration (TI) sampling points.